 Additionally, you should test your well for coliform bacteria.
 These types of bacteria live in the soil and on vegetation.
 Because you’re testing a well, you need to make sure these things aren’t running into your supply.

-Well tests are more complex but give you piece of mind.
-You can take advantage of crisp, fresh water this way without worrying about contamination.
+Well tests are more complex but give you peace of mind.
+You can take advantage of crisp, freshwater this way without worrying about contamination.

 Because we drink water every day, it can easily build up in our system.
 Testing your water with the best water testing kits is an easy way to keep you and your family healthy.
 A simple test can prevent years of damage and high costs of restorative health care.